-UAE begins transporting oil to Europe via Israeli pipeline
+UAE begins transporting oil to Europe via Israeli pipeline: report

 The UAE has started transporting oil to Europe via an Israeli pipeline, according to media reports, months after the energy deal prompted Egyptian worries over a 'rival' to the Suez Canal for shipping fuel.